 Paying for a funeral

-Arranging a funeral can be stressful and expensive.
+Arranging a funeral can not only be stressful - it can also be expensive.
 If you're paying for the funeral, think carefully about what you can afford.

 - you or other family members or friends

 - a lump sum from a life insurance policy or pension scheme the person paid into

 - a pre-paid funeral plan the person took out

 - the person’s estate (any money, property or assets they left).
 Funeral costs take precedence over other debts

 - money the person had in a bank or building society, although they don’t have to release the money until probate (the legal process of distributing the money, property and possessions of the person who's died) is granted.
 If there’s a delay, you may need to pay the costs in the meantime.

 Help with funeral costs

 You may be able to get a Funeral Payment from the Social Fund if you’re on a low income and meet the criteria.